Group Reports allow you to generate aggregated feedback across multiple subjects.

 - Start simple—skip optional steps if you’re unsure

-- Always review selected subjects before generating the report
+- Always review selected Subjects before generating the report

 - Use Profiles to save time on recurring reports